Ibuprofen 400mg Tablets

 Read the enclosed leaflet before taking this product

-• have (or have had two or more episodes of) a stomach ulcer, perforation or bleeding
+• have or ever had a stomach ulcer, perforation or bleeding

-• have or have had asthma, diabetes, high cholesterol, high blood pressure, a stroke, heart, liver, kidney or bowel problems
+• If you have, or have had asthma, diabetes, high cholesterol, high blood pressure, a stroke, heart, liver, kidney or bowel problems

 If symptoms persist or worsen, consult your doctor.